-THE GOLD ONLINE ASSESSMENT SYSTEM MEASURES CHILD PROGRESS TOWARD AGE-APPROPRIATE, WIDELY HELD EXPECTATIONS IN THE FOLLOWING DEVELOPMENTAL DOMAINS:

-- SOCIAL EMOTIONAL

-- PHYSICAL

-- COGNITIVE

-- LANGUAGE

-- LITERACY

-- MATHEMATICS

-The following chart represents the percentage of children meeting or exceeding GOLD Widely Held Expectations at the end of the 2020-2021 program year.
-These numbers represent all children enrolled in the Grantee Head Start and Early Head Start programs (with the exception of EHS-CCP), including children receiving early childhood special education services.
+THE GOLD ONLINE ASSESSMENT SYSTEM MEASURES CHILD PROGRESS TOWARD AGE-APPROPRIATE, WIDELY HELD EXPECTATIONS IN THE FOLLOWING DEVELOPMENTAL DOMAINS: • SOCIAL EMOTIONAL • PHYSICAL • COGNITIVE • LANGUAGE • LITERACY • MATHEMATICS The following chart represents the percentage of children meeting or exceeding GOLD Widely Held Expectations at the end of the 2021-2022 program year.
+These numbers represent all children enrolled in the Grantee Head Start and Early Head Start programs as well as those enrolled in the DMPS Delegate Head Start program.